I may get commissions for purchases made through links in this post (at no extra cost to you).

 - We’ve had some success, but inspiration and knowledge fail us and we feel like giving up

-There comes a time in most of our lives when we’re so beat down we can’t pick ourselves back up.
+There comes a time in our lives when we’re so beat down we can’t pick ourselves back up.
 Community bypasses this—lifting us up again so we can keep going.

 Of course, once you’re back on your feet, help others in your community.
 You’ll not only have the satisfaction of helping others, but you’ll make friends and have support again when you need it!